 The Umbrella Alley – A Paradise for Instagrammers

 If you’re someone who likes cute and vibrant surprises, you must visit this alley.
-A narrow lane covered with colorful floating umbrellas, a number of visitors can be found strolling around here.
-Its happy aesthetics also make it one of the most instagrammable spots in Le Caudan.
+A narrow lane covered with colourful floating umbrellas, a number of visitors can be found strolling around here.
+Its happy aesthetics also make it one of the most Instagrammable spots in Le Caudan.

 Up For Some Gambling? – Casinos in and Around Le Caudan Waterfront